What are the techniques for Paintless Dent Removal?

 A Paintless Dent Removal, also known as a Paintless Dent Repair is the art of removing minor dents from cars without the need for filler or paint.
 PDR is a specialist skill, that requires an expert with experience to achieve the perfect dent repair.

 What car damage can be repaired by PDR?

 Paintless Dent Removal can remove a range of minor dents to your car.
 Most commonly caused by a loose trolley, hail or a car door.
 If your cars paintwork is also chipped or scratched due to the damage.
 Then it is not a candidate for a Paintless Dent Removal.
 However, ChipsAway can repair minor dents with a paintwork scratch or scuff at your home or work.
 We have a nationwide network of repair specialists, so get your free repair estimate today!

 Paintless Dent Removal Techniques

 The PDR technique can also be used to help prepare the damaged panel for a paint repair.
 The PDR process is one of the most skilled SMART repair techniques, with technicians required to complete months of training before they undertake repairs in the field.

 Car dents are skilfully removed from the vehicle by massaging them out of the panel using specialist tools.
 Alternatively pulled out using an advanced pulling system.
 The specialist PDR process does not affect the car’s paintwork, meaning there is no need for fillers or a respray of the whole vehicle.

 The technique used to remove the dent, will depend on the location and type of the dent.
 There are large panel dents, shallow dents, sharp dents, crease dents.
 Occasionally a combination of dents, which requires different techniques to repair.

 Common Dent Removal Techniques

-The two most common paintless dent removal methods are firstly using mental rods to manipulate the panel and secondly using a pulling method.
+The two most common paintless dent removal methods are firstly using metal rods to manipulate the panel and secondly using a pulling method.